davidburstrom/contester/README.md

 ## Overview

-ConTester is tool that enables precise testing of Java concurrency, by providing granular control of thread execution.
+ConTester is a tool that enables precise testing of Java concurrency, by providing granular control of thread execution.
 It is quite similar to how one would use a debugger to set breakpoints in the production code, which makes it easy to learn and apply.
 Thanks to JVM runtime optimizations, the library has zero performance impact in production.